TDS on provisions relating to payment to contractors are classified into 3 parts. They are

 Mechanics of deduction

-Timing of Deduction: Tax must be deducted at the time of credit of such sum to the contractor’s account in books or at the time of payment (cash, cheque, draft, etc.), whichever is earlier.
+Timing of Deduction: Tax must be deducted at the time of credit of such sum to the contractor’s account in books or at the time of payment, whichever is earlier.

 Key Exemptions (No Deduction)